 Getting healthy, nailing that promotion, sorting our your finances – they’re all respectable resolutions.
-But frankly, they’re boring af, which is why we here at Step Out Buffalo are challenging you to really step out of your comfort zone in 2017 with the Buffalo Bucket List Challenge.
+But frankly, they’re boring af, which is why we here at Step Out Buffalo are challenging you to really step out of your comfort zone with the Buffalo Bucket List Challenge.
 We know it can be difficult to constantly come up with new and exciting ways to enjoy your time here on planet earth, and more specifically Western New York, so we’re doing the work for you.
 Every Wednesday this year we’ll publish a new Buffalo Bucket List Challenge post with a fun / interesting / exciting / unique “task” to try.

 Week 33: Niagara Zipper

 5 Gooding Street (near Main & Pine) in Lockport // (716) 438-0174 // niagarazipper.com

 Price: A youth ticket (14 and under) is $18.99 + tax and an adult ticket is $23.95 + tax